mattwagers/killmonger/README.md

 For a .csv file with columns `itm`, `cond`, and `sentence`, the following works to convert those materials to json.

 ```
+# Creates file targets.js which can be embedded in an Ibex data includes file

 Rscript km2js.R
 ```